bandoche/PyPinkSign/README.md

 ## Installation

-The easiest way to get PyPinkSign is if you have setuptools / distribute *or* pip installed
+The easiest way to get PyPinkSign is pip

-	easy_install pypinksign

-or

 	pip install pypinksign